saldoukhov/r2p/README.md

 To install, you need to serve the app.
-Serve it locally with some static server (f.e. https://github.com/http-party/http-server) then make it public on the internet (f.e. https://ngrok.com), access the url, install the APP (f.e. on phone add it from browser to desktop).
+Serve it locally with some static server (f.e. https://github.com/http-party/http-server) then make it public on the internet (f.e. https://ngrok.com), access the url, install the app (f.e. on phone add it from browser to desktop).
 Then you can stop ngrok and your local server, app will still be available.